POST PARTUM CARE IN AYURVEDA

-Delivering a baby is an experience of a lifetime and it come with a lot of changes to your body.
-Post-natal or post-partum period is the period that occurs immediately after childbirth.
+Delivering a baby is an experience of a lifetime and it comes with a lot of changes to your body.
+The post-natal or post-partum period is the period that occurs immediately after childbirth.
 It is a critical period in a mother’s life but often neglected.
-Proper management and care for mother and new born are vital.
+Proper management and care for the mother and newborn are vital.

 - Acute Phase: – The 24hrs immediately following delivery.

 ACUTE PHASE- The greatest health risk during this phase is bleeding.
-It is also termed as ‘lochia’, this is the vaginal bleeding after giving birth that includes bloody fluid made up of blood, placental tissue, sloughed off endometrial lining and mucous.
+It is also termed ‘lochia’, which is the vaginal bleeding after giving birth that includes bloody fluid made up of blood, placental tissue, sloughed-off endometrial lining and mucous.
 It continues for 3-6 weeks.
 Lochia can be further divided into three.

-They are namely ‘Lochia Rubra’ it lasts for 3-4 days after delivery and is bright red, or dark red in color, ‘Lochia Serosa’ – it lasts for 4-10 days post delivery which is pinkish brown in color and blood flow will lighten than before and ‘Lochia alba’ is the bleeding which lasts from 10 to 28 days postpartum with a whiteish yellow color.
+They are namely ‘Lochia Rubra’ which lasts for 3-4 days after delivery and is bright red, or dark red in color, ‘Lochia Serosa’ – which lasts for 4-10 days post-delivery and is pinkish brown in color and blood flow will lighten than before and ‘Lochia alba’ is the bleeding which lasts from 10 to 28 days postpartum with a whiteish yellow color.
 The infant’s condition is evaluated at this stage.
-‘KANGAROO CARE’ is advised during this stage i.e., skin to skin contact between mother and infant, it helps in establishing bonding and successful breast feeding.
+‘KANGAROO CARE’ is advised during this stage i.e., skin-to-skin contact between mother and infant, it helps in establishing bonding and successful breastfeeding.

-SUB – ACUTE POSTPARTUM PERIOD – During this phase hemorrhoids and constipation are common.
+SUB–ACUTE POSTPARTUM PERIOD – During this phase hemorrhoids and constipation are common.
 More chances of postpartum infections which may lead to sepsis.
 So utmost care should be taken to prevent infections.
 Another important condition is urinary incontinence, more seen in women who deliver vaginally than in cesarean.
 So pelvic floor muscle strengthening exercises can be practiced.
-The major risk is ‘deep vein thrombosis’ for which anti coagulants are prescribed for those mothers who have history of thrombotic episode.
-The psychological disorders also emerge during this phase which will be explained later in this article.
+The major risk is ‘deep vein thrombosis’ for which anticoagulants are prescribed for those mothers who have a history of thrombotic episodes.
+Psychological disorders also emerge during this phase which will be explained later in this article.

-LATE PHASE / DELAYED POSTPARTUM PERIOD – During this phase the muscles and other vascular tissues returns to normalcy.
-The estrogen levels drop during this phase and can lead to hair loss mainly in temple area.
+LATE PHASE / DELAYED POSTPARTUM PERIOD – During this phase the muscles and other vascular tissues return to normality.
+The estrogen levels drop during this phase and can lead to hair loss mainly in the temple area.
 Postpartum thyroiditis is also common during this period.

 POST PARTUM CONDITIONS – PHYSICAL CHANGES